BobMali/typo3-formrecaptcha/README.md

 `GOOGLE_RECAPTCHA_PRIVATE_KEY`

-I recommend to use DotEnv Conntector for this `composer req vlucas/phpdotenv`
+I suggest to use DotEnv Conntector for this `composer req vlucas/phpdotenv`